volcano-sh/volcano/README.md

 ![cncf_logo](docs/images/cncf-logo.png)

-Volcano is a sandbox project of the [Cloud Native Computing Foundation](https://cncf.io/) (CNCF).
+Volcano is an incubating project of the [Cloud Native Computing Foundation](https://cncf.io/) (CNCF).
 Please consider joining the CNCF if you are an organization that wants to take an active role in supporting the growth and evolution of the cloud native ecosystem.

 ## Overall Architecture